bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cimmino.md

 **Gianfranco Cimmino**  was an Italian mathematician who worked in mathematical analysis, numerical analysis and the theory of elliptic partial differential equations.

 ### Mathematical Profile (Excerpt):
-* Gianfranco's mother Olimpia was from an aristocratic family, the Gibellini Tornielli Boniperti, from Novara in the Piedmont region of northwestern Italy.
 * Gianfranco, born on Thursday 12 March 1908, was baptized with the name of Gianfranco Luigi Giuseppe but only used the given name Gianfranco.
 * In 1923, when Cimmino was fifteen years old, he graduated from high school with the classical certificate.
 * Cimmino was only nineteen years old when he graduated with his thesis on approximate methods of solution for the heat equation in 2-dimensions, but he was appointed as an assistant to Picone who held the chair of analytical geometry at the University of Naples.